dhanushka2001/OpenGL-3D-Render-Recorder/README.md

   #endif
   ```

-  In order to keep the ImGui window in the same position relative to the viewport when the OpenGL is resized by the user I add this code to the ``framebuffer_size_callback()`` function:
+  In order to keep the Dear ImGui window in the same position relative to the viewport when the user resizes the OpenGL window I add this code to the ``framebuffer_size_callback()`` function:

   ```cpp
   #if IMGUI==1